RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 She stepped closer, looming over this woman.
 Fists balled, stance firm, eyes focused.

-She wanted Sinéad to blink first, to yeild and acknowledge she had done wrong.
+She wanted Sinéad to blink first, to yield and acknowledge she had done wrong.
 Brun felt if she stepped back now, she would be admitting she wasn't going to try or do absolutely anything to help her friends.

 A stifled scream cut into her focus.

 "Trouble!"
-She shouted as she let go of the shorter woman she didn't realise she was holding and tried to find her friend.
+She shouted as she let go of the shorter woman she didn't realise she was holding and scanned the street for her friend.

 The footpath was empty.

 Trouble was gone.

-There was nothing about, just a construction site and some closed businesses.
+There was nothing and no one about, just a construction site and some closed businesses on a backwater street.

 Sinead's rushed parking meant Brun had to clamber over the back of their car to get to the footpath.

 The construction site had wooden cladding up all around the site, except for the nearby entrance.
 She could see the brick walls of a building half complete peeking over the temporary walls.
+And muddy footprints that lead out and back in without turning around.

 Brun immediately stalked towards it, looking for any sign of her friend.